mkotelba/KanboardSupport/README.md

     </a>
 </p>

-This plugin shows a dedicated section to display the environment and configuration settings allowing users to quickly troubleshoot issues without having to open core files.
+Display the environment and configuration settings of your Kanboard instance all from one dedicated page.
+View and compare all options from the config file directly from the interface.
+Users will benefit from identifying problems caused by missing extensions and server misconfigurations without needing backend access to the server.

-Display or share configurations to identify problems across the application in a user-friendly format.
-Helpful tips, webhook documentation and access to view the default and current config files from within the interface are just some of the features included in this powerful plugin.
+Made for both regular users and administrators, this privacy and user friendly plugin provides a range of features including integrated webhook documentation and downloading backup copies of the config file.

 Works smoothly with [PluginManager](https://github.com/aljawaid/PluginManager) and [ContentCleaner](https://github.com/aljawaid/ContentCleaner).